ropensci/treedata.table/README.md

 The function `as.treedata.table` converts a normal comma- or tab-delimited file to the `data.table` [format](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
 This enables a range of efficient and intutive indexing and selection operations.

-As an example, in our dataset is the column 'SVL', or snout-to-vent length in our anoles.
+As an example, in our dataset is the column `SVL`, or snout-to-vent length in our anoles.
 We can index out this column on the fly, and run a Brownian motion analysis on this trait using the R package Geiger:

 ```{r}
 tdt(td, geiger::fitContinuous(phy, extractVector(td, 'SVL'), model="BM", ncores=1))